deployd/docs/docs/developing-modules/creating-modules.md

 ### Reusable Modules

-You can define advanced Modules as well by extending the `Module` type.
+You can define advanced Modules as well by extending the [Module](/docs/developing-modules/internal-api/module.md] class.
 These modules can be configured and can modify the way the server works in more abstract ways.

 Modules can also encapsulate several Resource Types.
 Here is an example of a basic Module which defines two resource types: